-While you are exercising, water is the best drink for most people, most of the time.
-However, if you are exercising at a high intensity for more than an hour, you may want to chose a sports drink.
-The calories, potassium and other nutrients in sports drinks can help provide energy and electrolytes to help you perform for a longer period of time.
+For most people, water is all that is needed to stay hydrated.
+However, if you will be exercising at a high intensity for longer than an hour, a sports drink may be helpful.
+The calories, potassium, and other nutrients in sports drinks can provide energy and electrolytes to help you perform for a longer period of time.

 What are the signs of dehydration?

 Dehydration happens when you lose more fluid than you drink.
 When your body doesn’t have enough water, it can’t work properly.
 Dehydration can range from mild to severe.
-The signs of dehydration can include:
+Symptoms of dehydration can include the following: